cap-js/docs/java/change-tracking.md

 ```

 :::warning
-Do not annotate the elements that are subject to audit logging for both read and write accesses
+Elements annotated with `@changelog` and which are subject to audit logging, i.e. annotated with `@PersonalData`, are ignored by the change tracking feature.
 (see [Audit Logging](./auditlog) for more information)
-with the `@changelog` annotation.
-Such elements will never be change tracked and will be ignored by the change tracking feature.
 :::

 ### Identifying changes